-The Defined Benefit Scheme closed to new members in January 2016 but continues to manage benefits for eligible members who joined before that date.
+The Defined Benefit Scheme closed to new members in January 2016 but continues to manage benefits for existing members under the scheme.

 The State pays 60% of Lump Sum benefits and pensions on a member’s retirement.